-Universal Orlando’s third park, Volcano Bay opened on May 25, 2017 and has replaced Wet ’n Wild on International Drive which closed at the end of 2016.
+The Universal Volcano Bay Water Park opened on May 25, 2017 and has replaced Wet ’n Wild on International Drive which closed at the end of 2016.
 For the best information on tickets, check out our Universal Studios tickets post to make your money go further.

-Volcano Bay is a 28 acre Polynesian themed water park, located next to Universal’s Cabana Bay Beach Resort and just west of I–4.
+Volcano Bay Water Park is a 28 acre Polynesian themed water park.
+It’s located next to Universal’s Cabana Bay Beach Resort and just west of I-4.
 It was first officially announced in May 2015, 3 months after construction started.

 It features lush vegetation and is themed on Pacific islands like Easter Island, New Zealand and Hawaii.
 This is also reflected in the names of the rides.

-At its heart is a 200 foot (61 m) tall volcano called “Krakatau”.
+At its heart of Volcano Bay is a 200 foot (61 m) tall volcano called “Krakatau”.
 During the day it features waterfalls and by night “lava” flows.

 The park is split into four regions: